Thorup/chrome-extension-mv3-react-typescript/README.md

 ### `1.1.0`

-This uses React 18.
-Furthermore any unused node dependencies have been removed for a clean project start.
+This uses React 18, Webpack 5 and TypeScript 4.

 Details: